 Any numerical simulation process is not just "Meshing, setting Boundary Conditions, Running Solver and Making Colourful Contour / Vector Plots".
 The results ultimately needs to be converted into a set of inputs for a robust design of the components or sub-systems of a system.
 The results of any numerical simulations need to be critically and thoroughly analyzed for errors, omissions and inaccuracies.

-We at CFDyna.com believe that any numerical simulation process is not just "Meshing, setting Boundary Conditions, Running Solver and Making Colourful Contour / Vector Plots".
-The results ultimately needs to be converted into a set of inputs for a robust design of the component of system.
-The sound knowledge of "underlying fluid mechanics principles and operating conditions of the problem set-up" are more important than just knowing how to use the software.
-Some of the requirements which will help a "CFD practitioners" take correct design decisions based on CFD results are:
+A sound knowledge of "underlying fluid mechanics principles and operating conditions of the problem set-up" are more important than just knowing how to use the software.
+Some of the topics which will help "CFD practitioners" make correct and robust design decisions based on CFD results are:

 All methods for the calculation of turbulent boundary layers are approximate ones and are based on the integral forms of the momentum and energy equations.
 Since, however, no general expressions for shear and dissipation in turbulent flow can be deduced by purely theoretical considerations, it is necessary to make additional suitable assumptions.
 These can only be obtained from the results of systematic measurements and, consequently, the calculation of turbulent boundary layers is semi-empirical.